phesla/pomdp_rnn_for_atari_games/README.md

-# pomdp rnn for atari games
+# POMDP RNN for atari games.

 ## We have made simple pipeline to make and train reinforcement agent models to aproximate POMDP by convolution and recurrent neural networks.

 ## To run train